small-tech/node-pebble/README.md

   console.log('Pebble server process exited with code', code) })

-// Close the Pebble server after 5 seconds. setTimeout(() => {
+setTimeout(() => {
   pebbleProcess.kill()
 }, 5000)
 ```

-## Configuration

-You can pass

-To set the sleep

 ## Like this?
 Fund us!